auth0/docs/articles/architecture-scenarios/application/mobile-api.md

 order: 04
 title: Mobile + API
 image: /media/articles/architecture-scenarios/mobile-api.png
-extract: Mobile Application ("Client") which talks to an API ("Resource Server").
+extract: Mobile Application which talks to an API.
 The application will use OpenID Connect with the Authorization Code Grant using Proof Key for Code Exchange (PKCE) to authenticate users.
 description: Explains the architecture scenario with a mobile application client communicating with an API.
+beta: true
 ---

 # Mobile + API